versceana/verilog-contest/content/docs/2025/verilog-contest/week2.md

 ### Backend

-We have CRUD for all backend service.
+We have CRUD for users and tasks backend service and Swagger spec.

 ### DevOps
 We have Dockerfiles, docker-compose with GoTrue, CI/CD.